 The accuracy of the reading taken in water is determined by the controlled ability to mechanically lower the basket into the water virtually eliminating scale settlement time and 'water slosh'.
 Secondly keeping the reservoir at a constant water level is achieved by the water being fed continuously into the main tank reservoir by the pump from the secondary water tank.
 This ensure the sample is measured in the same volume of water and same depth under the water every single time - critical if accuracy is important.
 The self leveling water outlet in the corner of the main tank then maintains the water level at a constant, regardless of what weight is lowered into the main tank.

-The unit is Health and Safety friendly with the whole movement control of the unit coming from the wired control switch that is fitted with a dead man switch, so the instant the operator takes their finger from the button the unit will stop.
+The unit is OH&S friendly, with the whole movement control of the unit coming from the wired control switch that is fitted with a dead man switch.
+The instant the operator takes their finger from the button, the unit will stop.

-The whole unit being subject to a wet environment is built from an stainless steel construction which ensures the longevity of the unit that is built to last in the mining environment for years.
-Like any accurate performing equipment, to ensure the accuracy is not compromised and that the moving parts don't foul up, especially the rails in which the lowering weighing table operates on, the operator must keep the unit dust free and clean.
+The whole unit being subject to a wet environment is built from a stainless steel construction, which ensures the longevity of the unit that is built to last in the mining environment for years.
+Like any accurate performing equipment, to ensure the accuracy is not compromised and that the moving parts don't foul up, especially the rails in which the lowering weighing table operates on, the operator must keep the unit dust-free and clean.
 An enclosed, dust free environment just next door to the core shed is ideal.
 We have built and seen operations with a roller racking in-feed straight from the core shed into an enclosed modified shipping container, where the operator is in a comfortable environment weighing the core, and then an out-feed back into the core shed for the processed core trays.
-Talk to one of our Geological Products Specialist next time you are in contact!
+Talk to one of our Geological Products Specialists next time you are in contact!

-To allow for extra working bench top the unit has keyholes cut in both sides of the machine on the legs, which means that you are able to fit the Heavy Duty Stainless Steel shelf to either the left-hand or right-hand side of the weighing station, dependent on what suits the space you have on site.
-As standard the unit comes with one shelf, but an addition shelf can be supplied upon request if you'd like to have working bench top on either side of the weighing unit.
+To allow for extra working bench top, the unit has keyholes cut in both sides of the machine on the legs, which means that you are able to fit the Heavy Duty Stainless Steel shelf to either the left-hand or right-hand side of the weighing station, dependent on what suits the space you have on-site.
+The standard unit comes with one shelf, but an addition shelf can be supplied upon request if you'd like to have a working bench top on either side of the weighing unit.

 - Stainless Steel Weighing Station Unit